-Erik concentrates his practice in the area of Intellectual Property/Information Technology.
-He is a trial attorney specializing in patent, trademark, and licensing disputes in federal and state courts, arbitrations, and the U.S. Patent and Trademark Office.
+Erik Paul Belt concentrates his practice in the area of Intellectual Property/Information Technology.
+Erik is a trial attorney concentrating in patent, trademark, and licensing disputes in federal and state courts, arbitrations, and the U.S. Patent and Trademark Office.
 He has handled a wide range of technology cases involving, for example, x-ray inspection systems, speech recognition software, Internet security software, diagnostic and medical devices, immunoassays, telecommunications electronics, and water purification systems.

 Erik has extensive experience representing national and international clients in patent litigation in federal courts throughout the country.
 He has successfully enforced patent rights and has also defended companies accused of infringement.
 Erik has also designed and implemented trademark and copyright protection and enforcement strategies for clients in virtually every industry, including business consulting, financial services, life sciences, electronics, communications equipment, computer products, and consumer goods.